mytestbed/labwiki/lib/labwiki/plugin/plan_text/documentation.md

 ## Overview

 With this plugin the results of experiments can be published.
 What you need to use it:
 1. CMS of your choice
 2. Implementation of a class that communicates with your CMS

-## CMS - Proxy
+### CMS - Proxy

 As mentioned before, you need to implement your own class that publishes to the CMS of your choice.
-This class inherits from the abstract class abstract_publish_proxy.rb (lib/labwiki/plan_text/)
+This class has to inherit from the abstract class abstract_publish_proxy.rb (lib/labwiki/plan_text/)

 ## Configuration